JonathanDPotter/blog-api-2/README.md

 # Blog-API-2

 This is the back-end api for the Odin Project blog project.
-I finished this several months ago, but I decided to go back and refactor it for cleaner code and better functionality. hence the "2" in the name.
+The app is hosted on Heroku [here](https://jonathan-potter-blog-api-2.herokuapp.com/) and the front end repo is [here](https://github.com/JonathanDPotter/blog-front-2).I finished this several months ago, but I decided to go back and refactor it for cleaner code and better functionality. hence the "2" in the name.
 It handles full CRUD functionality and local authentication for a front-end blog which hasn't yet been updated to utilize it.

 ---